zmnewk/forty-jekyll-theme/approach.md

 					<h3>The Space </h3>
 				</header>
 				<p>Nestled in a peaceful spot beside the ocean, my counselling room creates a safe space where people feel secure, heard and accepted.
 Telehealth technology means that I can connect with individuals across Australia.</p>
-				<p>Due to Covid restrictions all sessions are currently via telehealth.
-Fortunately I have extensive experience in engaging children and have previously worked at School of the Air Broken Hill conducting non face to face schooling, as well as homeschooling my own children.</p>
+				<p>Fortunately I have extensive experience in engaging children and have previously worked at School of the Air Broken Hill conducting non face to face schooling, as well as homeschooling my own children.</p>

 			</div>
 		</div>